 If you purchase a condo or townhouse you will have to pay a monthly fee that goes towards the maintenance of the building and it’s grounds.
 In BC this fee is called a strata fee, in other provinces it could be referred to as a condo fee, or a maintenance fee.

-This is the period of time that the interest rate and the loan is contracted for.
+This is the period of time for which the interest rate and loan is contracted.
 Terms can vary from 6 months to 10 years.
 We can discuss what will work best for you and your plans.

 - Variable Rate/Term Mortgage